kjb085/MMM-Tennis-Tracker/README.md

 # NOTE #

-This module is not complete and even upon completion will require a change to the core Magic Mirror code base, which may take some time as it will represent a large fundamental change in the structure of modules and may take some time to get merged in - if at all.
+This module is not complete and even upon completion will require a change to the core Magic Mirror code base.
+Upon completion of those items, the core codebase changes represent a large fundamental change in the structure of modules and may take some time to get merged in - if at all.
+In the event my changes are not merged into the core Magic Mirror codebase, I will consider forking and bringing on additional developers to further help refactor and provide more developer friendly support for modules.

 ## To Do ##